Leaf retention: Deciduous.

 Prune: Just before freezing temperatures, cut to ground.
 In mid-summer,

 cut back half-way, if leggy, to improve bushy appearance.

 Uses: Ornamental, wildlife attractor.

-Although a member of the mint family, entire plant is inedible.
+Although a member of the mint family, this entire plant is inedible.

 Very long blooming.
 The butterfly is a Pipevine Swallowtail.

 Do you have additional information or a different

 experience for this plant that you would like to share?

 Email email@example.com.
 All contributions

 copyright © GardenOracle.com